About Our Chapter

 Activities of our chapter include a wide range of the performing arts- theater, dance, choral arts, music and symphony, painting and sculpture.
 Our six-year “sampling” of the performing arts inspires our young women to have a life-long appreciation for art in our community.

-The Moonlight Chapter has received the White Rose Chapter Award for the 2019-2020 year.
-We have completed our annual requirements and went above and beyond for our community.
-Th White Rose is a designation based on a chapter’s own self-motivation and goals to do more for themselves, their communities, philanthropies and the NCL organization.
+White Rose: Our chapter has received the White Rose Chapter Award for the 2020-2021 year.
+We have completed our annual requirements, and went above and beyond for our community.